fleschutz/PowerShell/Docs/turn-volume-down.md

-## turn-volume-down.ps1 - Turns the audio volume down (-10% by default)
+## turn-volume-down.ps1 - Turns the volume down

-This PowerShell script turns the audio volume down (by -10% by default).
+This PowerShell script turns the audio volume down (-10% by default).

 ## Parameters
 ```powershell